Other / mixed grade configuration · Rayne, LA

 How many students attend Mire Elementary School?

 Mire Elementary School has 662 students enrolled.
-It is a other school in Rayne, LA.
+It is a public school in Rayne, LA.

 What is the student-teacher ratio at Mire Elementary School?